OfficialSirH/Semblance-bot/Privacy Policy.md

 ## **Log Data**

- • If you were to use the `jump` command in your server, your Discord Guild’s id will be stored for the proper functioning of the command’s feature.
+ • If you enable `jump` feature for yourself, your user Id will be stored as long as you have the feature enabled for proper functionality.

- • Usage of either the `afk` or `remindme` command will have your optional input, including your user ID, be stored until its use isn’t necessary anymore.
+ • Usage of either the `afk` or `remindme` command will have your optional input, including your user Id, be stored until the commands' criterias are met(i.e. sending a message in any server with Semblance will end the `afk` command's requirement for your user Id while the `remindme` command will be done once it reaches the specified date/time you provided it or if you decide to remove your reminders from the command).

- • Voting for Semblance on bot listing sites(i.e. Top.gg) and usage of Semblance’s idle-game(`game`) will keep your user ID until a future data reset or if requested.
+ • Voting for Semblance on bot listing sites(i.e. Top.gg) and usage of Semblance’s idle-game(`game`) will keep your user Id until a TBD data reset or if requested.

- •  The usage of the `report` command is restricted primarily to the official Cell to Singularity Discord server and stores your user ID until the said report you’ve made is deleted or denied.
+ • The usage of the `report` command is restricted primarily to the official Cell to Singularity Discord server and stores your user Id until the said report you’ve made is deleted or denied.

+ • Users that boost the Cell to Singularity Discord server will have their user Id stored until their boost reward is provided 2 weeks afterwards.

+ • Users that use the Cell to Singularity feature, Discord Link, will have their user Id stored for functionality of providing roles based on in-game progress until they request for a removal from the Discord Link.

 ## **Service Providers**